GraphicKet/HDG-Auto-Donation-System/README.md

 ======

 ### Description:
 HDG Auto Donation System is an innovation in Garry's Mod auto-donation systems.
+Provided free, this software is designed to suit almost any GMOD community, and their individual needs for donation processing.

+Despite being in a very early stage of development, this system is supposed to fit all sizes.
+Whether you run a top ranking Garry's Mod community with 50 odd servers with several gamemodes and voice servers, or just host a single DarkRP server, this donation system is designed to work for your needs.

-This system contains the following features.
+This system currently contains the following features.

 * Unlimited number of servers to connect to.
 * An unlimited number of packages to choose from.